-Inquiry into the concept of “performance” broadly construed–not only as it refers to “staged” concerts or plays, but also as social ritual and as self-presentation, appropriately situated in cultural context.
-Writing experiments aimed at capturing the ephemeral nature of live performance, with attention to how meaning is enacted through movement, sound, lighting, rhythm, voice, emotion, and audience interaction.
-Regular writer’s workshops and field trips to theater, dance, and musical performances.
-Students compose critical reviews and a research project on a performance genre, an artist’s approach, or other related topic of their choosing.
-Prerequisite: Writing 101.
+This course is an inquiry into the concept of “performance” broadly construed–not only as it refers to “staged” concerts or plays, but also as social ritual and as self-presentation, appropriately situated in cultural context.
+Writing experiments with capturing the ephemeral nature of live performance, with attention to how meaning is enacted through movement, sound, lighting, rhythm, voice, emotion, and audience interaction.
+Regular writer’s workshops and field trips to theater, dance, and musical performances are part of the course.

 What are students writing?
-Performance reviews.
-Students will be writing 1 review for the general public (New Yorker-style) and another more academic review.
+The first major project is a performance review.
+The second is a research paper on a performance genre or specific performance.
+This would be a more deeply researched performance review for the general public, New Yorker-style.
 Readers will give feedback on the first review, and depending on the relationship they develop with student, they may agree to read the second review as well.

 For whom?
-The imagined audience is the general public for the first review (in the style of The New Yorker), and a more academic audience for the second.
-In practice, student’s audience will be their instructor, classmates, and the readers from the Reader Project.
+The imagined audience is the general public reading the local newspaper’s “Arts & Performance” section for the first review, and a more academic audience for the second.

 Where would such writing typically be found?
-Magazines like The New Yorker, local papers like The Independent, and specialized blogs (for the first review) and academic journals on dance, music and theater (for the second review).
+Magazines like The New Yorker, local papers, and specialized blogs (for the first review) and academic journals on dance, music and theater (for the second review).

 Why would someone usually read it?
-To learn about a performance they did not have a chance to attend, or maybe to decide whether or not they should attend it, or just to learn how someone else experienced a performance they attended.
+To learn about a performance they did not have a chance to attend, or because they want to make informed decisions whether to attend a performance event or not, or just to learn how someone else experienced a performance the reader has attended.